The Netherlands Travel Guide

 With the massive popularity of biking in the Netherlands, and so many bikes, bicycle theft is a huge business here.
 Some thieves try to pawn stolen bicycles to tourists.
 You may think this is not a problem, but buying a stolen bike is a criminal offense in the Netherlands.
 Never buy a bicycle from someone selling it on the street.
 Alternatively, you may be sold a bike that falls apart soon after your purchase.

-Some fast food places are known to charge high prices for items not marked with a price.
+Some eateries are known to overcharge tourists on items not marked with a price in the menu.
 Never order anything where the price is not listed.

 Used Public Transport Tickets

 Beware of people trying to sell you transportation tickets at discounted prices.
 They are likely used.
-Only buy from official ticket sites or locations.
+As always, only buy from official ticket sites or locations.

 Getting Around The Netherlands